LEARNAcademy/syllabus/rails/active-record-intro.md

       create    app/models/dog.rb
 ```

-**Active Record Datatypes**
+### Active Record Data types
 Active Record has specific data types that can be used in each column in the table.
 Below are some commonly used data types:
-- string - limited to 255 characters
+- string: limited to 255 characters
-- text - allows for larger character sets
+- text: allows for larger character sets
-- integer
-- float
+- integer: whole numbers, positive and negative
+- float: includes whole numbers, decimal formats, and scientific notation
-- datetime - formatted as: YYYY-MM-DD HH:MM:SS
+- datetime: formatted as YYYY-MM-DD HH:MM:SS
-- boolean
+- boolean: true or false value

 ### Migrations
-**Migrations** are a tool that allows you to change the shape of your database over time.
-We will explore migrations in detail in a later section, but for now we need migrations to establish the initial setup of our database.
+**Migrations** provide a structured and repeatable process to change the shape of our database over time.
 Migrations are files that run SQL commands.
-Rails maintains a history with the migrations that have already run, and those that need to be run.
+We will explore migrations extensively in an upcoming section.
+Our current focus is on employing migrations for the initial setup of our database.
+Rails maintains a history of the executed migrations and those pending execution.

 ```
 $ rails db:migrate
 ```

+The migration command creates a timestamped file in *db/migrate* of the changes made to the database.
+In the preceding example, the change is the initial creation of the Dog table.

 Terminal output from the generate command:
 ```